Cisco ACI

 Today’s application – less deterministic

 Application flows are becoming less deterministic, and architects can no longer rely on centralized appliances for efficient application delivery.
-Avi networks overcome this problem by offering a scale-out application delivery controller.
+Avi Networks overcome this problem by offering a scale-out application delivery controller.
 Avi describes their product as a cloud application delivery platform.
 The core of its technology is based on analyzing application and network telemetry.

 A lot has changed in the data center with emerging trends such as mobile and cloud.
 Customers are looking to redesign the data center with increasing user experience.
 As a result, the quality of user experience becomes increasingly unpredictable and inconsistent.
 Load balancers should be analytics-driven, but unfortunately, many enterprise customers do not have that type of network assessment.
 Avi networks aim to bring the enterprise the additional benefits of analytically driven load-balancing decisions.